cass-kul/cass-kul.github.io/_exercises/functions-stack.md

 Translate the main function manually to RISC-V.
 Follow the calling conventions to pass all arguments correctly.

-> :bulb: The nice thing about calling convention is that you don't have to
+> :bulb: The nice thing about calling conventions is that you don't have to
 > understand the assembly code of `func` to be able to write the assembly code
 > of `main`!